microsoft/Application-Insights-Workbooks/Documentation/Parameters/Text.md

+> [!NOTE]
+> This documentation for Azure workbooks is now located at: https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-text
+> Please **do not** edit this file.
+All up-to-date information is in the new location and documentation should only be updated there.

 # Text Parameters

 Textbox parameters provide a simple way to collect text input from workbook users.
 They are used when it is not practical to use a drop down to collect the input (e.g. an arbitrary threshold or generic filters).
 Workbooks allow authors to get the default value of the textbox from a query.
 This allows interesting scenarios like setting the default threshold based on the p95 of the metric.